OpenCTI-Platform/connectors/external-import/sentinel-incidents/README.md

-# OpenCTI External Ingestion Connector Template
+# OpenCTI Sentinel Incidents Connector

 <!--
 General description of the connector